dafrie/fin-disclosures-nlp/README.md

 ## Cheat Sheet:

-- Update environment file if a package was added: `conda env export -f environment.yml` or `conda env export > environment.yml`.
+- Update environment file if a package was added: `conda env export -f environment.yml --no-builds` or `conda env export --no-builds > environment.yml`.
 NOTE: This will overwrite everything and adds unecessary packages, making cross-platform compatibility difficult.
 So better to update manually...

 ## Additional Resources: